0

 Exceptions around the leader cannot persist without management support: someone pays salaries, distributes roles, controls logistics, allows people close to the body of power, and handles reputational risk.
 In Bnei Baruch, this is especially visible next to the publications about the privileged lifestyle of the managerial circle and the religious image that sets the public rules.

 In the Belitsky and Oborina story, the central issue is leadership responsibility.
 Who keeps Belitsky paid?
 Who allows women near Laitman?
 Who decides which rules bind the majority and which rules are cancelled for close associates?
-That filter reduces direct risk for the leader: between him and vulnerable women participants are people who select, normalize, and cover access in advance.
+That filter reduces direct risk for the leader: between him and vulnerable women participants stand people who screen admission in advance and cover it afterwards.

 Public images, internal relationships, and access rules say more about the environment than the organization’s official texts.
 Personal loyalty and usefulness to the upper circle matter more than proclaimed norms.
-Rules exist for the majority.
-Exceptions are for those needed at the top.
+Rules exist for the majority; exceptions, for those needed at the top.